All Products

 }

-If you use a Resource Access Management (RAM) user to run Instance Fee and Security Behavior Audit diagnostics, contact the Alibaba Cloud account owner to grant the RAM user permission to create service-linked roles.
-For more information, see Create custom policies in edit mode and Grant permissions to a RAM user.
+If you are a RAM user, the Alibaba Cloud account owner must first grant you permission to create service-linked roles before you can run an instance diagnosis that involves the Cost-related diagnosis category.
+For more information, see Create a custom policy on the JSON tab and Grant permissions to a RAM user.

-The following policy document grants a RAM user permission to use the self-service instance troubleshooting feature.
-The <account ID> is a variable.
-Replace it with the UID of your Alibaba Cloud account.
+The following policy grants a RAM user permission to use the Diagnostics feature.

 {